Four external experts and two from IRTA: who will conduct the audit to determine if swine fever originated in a laboratory?

 A wild boar. / CCAU

-But four of the auditors are from centers outside Catalonia, including the head of the animal and biosafety area at the Animal Health Research Center (CISA) in Madrid, Laura Pérez, who will be the scientific coordinator and president of the committee.
-Also collaborating will be researcher Gorka Aduriz, from Neiker - the Basque Institute for Agricultural Research and Development; The head of the viroscience department at Erasmus University Medical Center Rotterdam, Massimo Palmarini; and the head of the biosafety and biocontainment area at the Carlos III Health Institute in Madrid, Gonzalo Pascual.
+But four of the auditors are from centers outside Catalonia, including Laura Pérez, head of the animal and biosafety area at the Animal Health Research Center (CISA) in Madrid, who will be the scientific coordinator and president of the committee.
+Also collaborating are Gorka Aduriz, head of the Animal Health Area at Neiker - the Basque Institute for Agricultural Research and Development; Massimo Palmarini, head of the Virology Department at Erasmus University Medical Center Rotterdam; and Gonzalo Pascual, technical director and head of the biosafety and biocontainment area at the Carlos III Health Institute in Madrid.

-According to the Ministry of Agriculture, the variant of African swine fever (ASF) detected in the dead wild boars of Collserola It is very similar to the one that circulated in Georgia in 2007This is the method typically used for experimental infections in research centers.
-IRTA-CReSA is the only center in Catalonia handling the virus, but other institutions are also pursuing lines of research that may be related to it.
-For example, in the affected area, there are university campuses with several research groups, such as the Faculty of Veterinary Medicine at the UAB.
-Sources familiar with the matter say it is possible that other centers will conduct preliminary research, inspections, or sample analyses.
+"We are not ruling out bringing in new experts," admitted Ordeig, who again urged caution.
+"The leading experts in Europe, Spain, and Catalonia are mobilized," he insisted.
+The group's first line of action will be to determine which centers researching or studying the virus will be inspected and which biocontainment and biosafety protocols need to be reviewed, according to the Minister of Agriculture.
+The committee will evaluate the physical spaces, workflows, and types of live or dead animal samples that the selected centers use in their research, and Ordeig assured that the team will have the necessary autonomy, logistical support, and resources.
+According to the Ministry of Agriculture, the variant of African swine fever (ASF) detected in the dead wild boars of Collserola...
+It is very similar to the one that circulated in Georgia in 2007This is the method typically used for experimental infections in research centers.
+IRTA-CReSA is the only center in Catalonia handling the virus, but other institutions are also pursuing research that may be related to it.
+For example, the affected area has university campuses with several research groups, such as the Faculty of Veterinary Medicine at the Autonomous University of Barcelona (UAB).
+Sources familiar with the matter say it will be necessary to review whether other centers are conducting preliminary investigations, inspections, or sample analyses.

-Ordeig defended the government's "instant" response to the European Union report and stated that it "maintains collaboration" at both the national and European levels to generate and share all available information on the African swine fever (ASF) outbreak in Catalonia.
-"We don't judge or draw conclusions from evidence and reports that are inconclusive, but which we cannot dismiss.
+The committee's findings will be shared with the Civil Guard "when and how they say," said Ordeig, who emphasized that they will help "in all open lines of investigation," including that of the Mossos d'Esquadra (Catalan police).
+The minister defended the Catalan government's "instant" response to the European Union report and its continued collaboration at the national and European levels to generate and share all available information on the African swine fever (ASF) outbreak in Catalonia.
+"We don't judge or draw conclusions from evidence and reports that are inconclusive, but which we cannot rule out.
 We must let the scientists and technicians do their work," the minister insisted.

 Outbreak "contained" at 13 positive cases